 When a subprogram is called, the actual arguments of the call are pushed on to the execution stack.
 When the subprogram terminates, the formal parameters are popped off the stack.
 If the number and type of the actual arguments do not match the number and type of the formal parameters, then depending upon the calling mechanism used by the language translator, the push and the pop will not be consistent and, if so, the stack will be corrupted.
 Stack corruption can lead to unpredictable execution of the program and can provide opportunities for execution of unintended or malicious code.

 The compilation systems for many languages and implementations can check to ensure that the list of actual parameters and any expected return match the declared set of formal parameters and return value (the subprogram signature) in both number and type.
 (In some cases, programmers should observe a set of conventions to ensure that this is true.)
 However, when the call is being made to an externally compiled subprogram, an object-code library, or a module compiled in a different language, the programmer must take additional steps to ensure a match between the expectations of the caller and the called subprogram.

+For functions that accept a variable number of parameters, then parameter mismatches are particularly likely.

 6.34.4 Applicable language characteristics